 At the age of 58 I’m to be on my own and traveling seems to be one of my ways of surviving.
 A career in PR kept me on my toes and challenged for many years, but somehow it was never rewarding in the sense of

 giving something back.
 So in retirement, with only me to worry about, it was time to do something about it.
-As my 2004 Christmas present to myself, I paid a deposit on a Cross-Cultural Solutions volunteer placement.
+As a Christmas present to myself, I paid a deposit on a Cross-Cultural Solutions volunteer placement.

 Guatemala was an arbitrary choice, as I had no knowledge of Central America or its people.
 But since Guatemalans speak Spanish–a language I love and have learned and mostly forgotten—I figured it was time